cloudfoundry/docs-bosh/content/vsphere-cpi.md

     * **ca_cert** [String, optional]: A CA certificate that can authenticate the NSX-T server certificate. **Required** if the NSX-T Manager has a self-signed SSL certificate.
 Must be in PEM format.
     * **default_vif_type** [String, optional]: Supported Types: `PARENT`.
 Default VIF type attached to logical port.
 Available in NSX-T v2.0+.

+!!! note
-<p class="note">Note: If the NSX-V or NSX-T Manager has a self-signed certificate, the certificate must be set in the `ca_cert` property.</p>
+    If the NSX-V or NSX-T Manager has a self-signed certificate, the certificate must be set in the `ca_cert` property.

 Example of a CPI configuration that will place VMs into `BOSH_CL` cluster within `BOSH_DC`: